backdrop-contrib/indexnow/README.md

 Administration page is available via menu *Administration > Configuration > Metadata > IndexNow* (admin/config/metadata/indexnow).

-- first you need generate or use your own IndexNow API key as described below "IndexNow API key" field;
+- first you need generate or create your own IndexNow API key as described below "IndexNow API key" field;
 - select your prefered search engine;
 - select what content types to submit when you create or update nodes.